-The Division is responsible for creating and maintaining a procurement file containing copies of the following documents:
+The Division is responsible for creating and maintaining a Procurement file containing copies of the following documents:

-- the final version of the simplified Request for Quotations or Invitational RFQ document that was issued to suppliers; - records of any communications with invited suppliers; - copies of all addenda that were issued to suppliers; - all quotes received from suppliers; - any notes with respect to the review and evaluation of quotes; - documented approval for the contract award; and - the purchase order and any other contract documents.
+- the final version of the Simplified RFQ or Invitational RFQ document that was issued to Suppliers; - records of any communications with invited Suppliers; - copies of all addenda that were issued to Suppliers; - all quotes received from Suppliers; - any notes with respect to the review and evaluation of quotes; - documented approval for the Contract award; and - the Purchase Order and any other Contract documents.

-Upon request, the procurement file must be provided to Materials Management for review.
+Upon request, the Procurement file must be provided to Supply Chain Management for review.